 When the delivery method is altered, this also increases the likelihood that other prescription or non-prescription medications will be used or abused, such as stimulants, to offset the feelings of drowsiness and increase alertness in order to fully enjoy the opioids effects.
 This can lead to further complications and physical consequences.
 If you or a loved one is struggling with an opioid addiction, it is crucial to seek opioid abuse treatment as soon as possible.

-Statistics for Opioid Abuse
+Statistics for Opioid Addiction

 Opioid addiction and dependence is growing steadily each year in the U.S. The estimated lifetime prevalence rate of opioid addiction is .37 percent in individuals 18 years or older.
 However, as many individuals using opioids are incarcerated, this is likely an underestimate of the true prevalence.